Skip to main content

 Now that we’ve defined the query, we need to do two things.

-1. Run relay compiler so that it knows about the new Graphql query. [npm run relay.]
+1. Run the Relay compiler so that it knows about the new Graphql query. [npm run relay.]

 2. Modify our React component to fetch it and to use the data returned by the server.